 We did a call in her town this morning, and said our condolences to the two cops who were there.
 They had black bands over their badges.
 The call was for an old woman who said she had taken a handful of painkillers.
 She said she did it because she was stupid.
 She said her ex-husband and her doctor would be mad.
 I got the feeling from the cops they were at this house all the time for similar vague complaints of taking too many pills.
 “I don’t need this today,” one cop said to me.

 When do heart attack victims get that sense that right now what is happening — this sudden pain in their chest — might be their end?
-And car crash victims – they start to loose control and see the tree or the truck careening toward them.
-Do they know?
+And car crash victims – they start to loose control and see the tree or the truck careening toward them?

 This summer a paramedic student who rode with me was on a jet ski with his girl friend in Florida when they were blindsided by a boat.
 I heard about it when I saw his obituary posted at the office.
 Did he hear the roar of the engine?
 Did he turn to see it bearing down on him?
 What did he think in those moments?